Know about peripheral vision loss

 - Discuss the problem with your family and friends

 - Use bright lights in dim rooms

 And many more

-Not just peripheral vision, complete vision loss is challenging as it makes our life difficult, but having the support of your doctor, friends & family will make you ready to face the situation.
+Not just peripheral vision, complete vision loss is challenging as it makes our life difficult, but having the support of your doctor- the Best Eye Specialist in Hyderabad, friends & family will make you ready to face the situation.